developer-friendly/blog/docs/posts/2024/0015-ory-oathkeeper.md

 #### CORS Configuration

-If you're access the Oathkeeper from the browser, you have to set the allowed origin addresses in the configurations.
+If you're accessing the Oathkeeper from the browser, you have to set the allowed origin addresses in the configurations.

 Those "allowed" URLs are the hostnames that is in the address bar of a browser.
 If you specify a wildcard, Oathkeeper will intelligently allow the concrete